ti-community-infra/tichi/docs/en/plugins/cherrypicker.md

 - `allow_all` set to true, all GitHub users can trigger `/cherry-pick some-branch`
 - `allow_all` set to false, only members of the repo's Org can trigger `/cherry-pick some-branch`
+- **only** members of the repo's Org can trigger `/cherry-pick-invite` on cherry-pick pull requests.

 ## Design